AyoubMaimmadi/Crepeto-UI-Concept/README.md

 - To run the client, `cd` into the client directory, and enter `yarn start`.
 - To run the server, `cd` into the server directory, and enter `npm run dev`.
-- The client, server, and database must all be online and running for the U-Save application to be fully functional.
+- The client, server, and database must all be online and running for the Crepeto application to be fully functional.
 - To check the status of the client, go to `localhost:3000` on the browser.
 - To check the status of the server, go to `localhost:3090` on the browser.